libp2p/blog/src/_blog/libp2p-webrtc-browser-to-server.md

 #### Setup and configuration

 Because WebRTC represents a collection of technologies, it requires extensive setup and configuration compared to other transports.

+#### Extensive Roundtrips

+Another limitation is the 6 roundtrips required before data is exchanged.
+This makes WebTransport a more compelling transport for the browser to server use case where the browser supports WebTransport.

 ### Usage